 It is unclear why the EU and the UK did not seek a deal in accordance with Article 50 to extend the deadline.
 The 19 March agreement differs in three important ways from a simple extension.

 The agreement says Britain for those 21 months will stay in the single market and the customs union and follow EU rules.
 But the UK will not have a presence in the EU institutions to put forward its views, negotiate, and defend its interests.
 It is not difficult to imagine the tension that such a status may cause.

 Britain will be able to negotiate, sign and ratify trade agreements with non-EU countries even if such agreements cannot enter into force until it has legally left the EU at the end of 2020.
 Until then, Britain will remain a member of EU trade agreements.

 There is no new proposition for the problem of the Northern Ireland/Republic of Ireland border.
 The parties agree that border controls should not be reintroduced, but do not know how to achieve that objective.

 An extension of negotiations is not without problems for the British government.
 Prime Minister Theresa May must continue to try to placate rival groups in her Conservative party.
-It is an open question as to whether she can maintain unity and sustain her slender majority in parliament as negotiations move to the next stage.
-At the same time, Scotland, Wales and Northern Ireland are vigilantly defending their interests against any steps that might jeopardise devolution.
-Scotland's fishing industry is already protesting vigorously about Brexit terms.
+It is open question as to whether she can maintain unity and sustain her slender majority in parliament as negotiations move to the next stage.
+At the same time, Scotland, Wales, and Northern Ireland are vigilantly defending their interests against any steps that might jeopardise devolution.
+Scotland’s fishing industry is already protesting vigorously about Brexit terms.
 It will not be the only group to speak out over the coming months.

 Joergen Oerstroem Moeller is Senior Research Fellow, ISEAS Yusof Ishak Institute, and a former State Secretary at the Danish foreign ministry.